jasursadikov/mud/README.md

 ```
 Example:
 mud -b=master -d git pull
-# Filters out all repos with master branch and diverged branches and then runs pull command
+# Filters out all repos with master branch and diverged branches and then runs pull command.
 ```

 ## Settings

 Settings are stored in your home directory in `.mudsettings` file.

-- `config_path = /home/user/path/.mudconfig` - this is set up by `mud --set-global` command
+- `config_path = /home/user/path/.mudconfig` - this is set up by `mud --set-global` [command](#global-mudconfig).
 - `nerd_fonts = 0/1` - toggles whenever nerd font icons should be used in output.
-Affects `mud status` and `mud log` commands.
 - `auto_fetch = 0/1` - when enabled, `mud status` and `mud log` do fetch for all repos when invoked.
-- `run_async = 0/1` - affect general commands.
-When enabled, commands do run asyncronously and then print result when finished.
+- `run_async = 0/1` - enabled to run commands asyncronously.
-- `run_table = 0/1` - when enabled, commands output are displayed in the table with last message provided.
+- `run_table = 0/1` - enable to see asyncronous commands in a table view.
 Requires `run_async`.
-- `simplify_branches = 0/1` - will simplify branch names in `mud branch` command, so folders will have only first character of the name
+- `simplify_branches = 0/1` - simplifies branch name in the branch view.

 ### Aliases
 You can create your own aliases for commands.
 To create your own aliases, edit .mudsettings file, `[alias]` section. .mudsettings has following aliases by default: